Minority and indigenous cultures under serious threat, state protections ‘fall far short’ – new comprehensive global survey

 - Minority rights activists from around the world

-- State of the World’s Minorities and Indigenous Peoples 2016 is available for free download on MRG’s website on 12 July 2016
+- State of the World’s Minorities and Indigenous Peoples 2016 is available for free download on this website

 - View a short video on MRG’s YouTube Channel about State of the World’s Minorities and Indigenous Peoples 2016